Easy Cinnamon Rolls in just one hour your whole family will love with buttery soft dough, classic cinnamon sugar, and cream cheese frosting.

 - 5 cups powdered sugar

-Into your stand mixer add the yeast and milk and whisk and let sit for one minute.
+- Add the yeast and milk to a stand mixer and whisk and let sit for one minute.

 CREAM CHEESE ICING:

 - In your stand mixer whisk all the ingredients together.

 - Bake the rolls for 18-20 minutes or until golden brown.

 - Spread the cream cheese frosting over the rolls and serve warm or at room temperature.